 Once you know which messages and formats deliver the best results, use these insights to make continuous improvements to your content.

-After you’ve launched your product, you have more insight into your audiences.
-Use your newly acquired knowledge to tailor and refine your social media content.
+After you’ve launched your product, you’ll have more insight into your audiences.
+So, use your newly acquired knowledge to tailor and refine your social media content.

 Retain, educate, and entertain